PCI Network and Application Layer Penetration Testing

 The PCI DSS specifies that external and internal penetration testing should each be performed at least annually* and after any significant infrastructure or application upgrade or modification within the target environment.
 Penetration testing is especially important in confirming whether your approach to segmenting your network is truly effective in isolating your card data environment (CDE) from other networks.
 Large breaches recently reported in the media have typically originated with a simple incursion into an insecure area of the victim's network with a subsequent lateral move directly into the CDE.

-Protect your business—and your customers' data—by getting started on a Network & Application Layer Penetration Test.
+Protect your business—and your customers' payment data—by getting started on a PCI Network and Application Layer Penetration Test.